 Just minutes from the zoo, guests soar through the scenic foothills of the Uwharrie Mountains at Richland Creek ZipLine & Canopy Tour, a 14-station zip line with creek views that has over a mile-and-a-half of cable, and three sky bridges.

 The Uwharrie National Forest is popular with outdoor enthusiasts.
 The Historic Pisgah Covered Bridge, located in the Uwharries, is one of only two remaining covered bridges in North Carolina and is a great spot for photography, picnics, and short nature walks.
 The nearby North Carolina Aviation Museum & Hall of Fame is a fantastic place for military aviation history buffs.

-Tot Hill Farm Golf Club, just off Hwy 49 southwest of Asheboro, is the only 4.5 star rated course in the Piedmont Triad and was recently ranked the 7th Hardest Course in America by Golf Digest.
-Asheboro Country Club is located in the Caraway Mountains area west of Asheboro is an 18-hole championship course that cuts through tall oaks and towering pines and features a spring-fed lake.
-Designed by the famed Donald Ross in 1935, Asheboro Municipal Golf Course is a popular public nine hole course on 56 acres of property that features beautiful tree-lined greenways.
+Baseball enthusiasts can enjoy summertime baseball with the Asheboro ZooKeepers at tradition-rich McCrary Park featuring the Coastal Plain League’s rising stars.
+Tot Hill Farm Golf Club, just off Hwy 49 near the aviation museum, is the only 4.5-star rated course in the Piedmont Triad and has been ranked the 7th Hardest Course in America by Golf Digest.
+Asheboro Country Club, located in the Caraway Mountains area west of Asheboro, is an 18-hole championship course that cuts through tall oaks and towering pines and features a spring-fed lake.
+Designed by the famed Donald Ross in 1935, Asheboro Municipal Golf Course is a popular public nine-hole course on 56 acres of property that features beautiful tree-lined greenways.